ellis-chang/Barbz-Timer/admin/meetings/021921-sprint-1-review.md

 ### Agenda:
 - Sprint Review
   - Did we achieve our goals for Sprint 1
+    - Everyone will go around and give their opinions and main points will be added to the meeting notes
     - Development
       - For the most part yes
       - Completed basic functionality of the timer